 3 nights Santorini

 2 nights and 1 day in Athens

-A first trip to Greece would not be complete without a visit to the nation’s capital.
+A first trip to Greece would not be complete without a visit to Athens.
 If you’re coming from the US, you’ll most likely arrive in Athens in the afternoon or early evening.
 This means two nights in Athens will give you one full day of sightseeing.

 This will be a complete whirlwind of a day, but it will give you the gist of Athens.
 You’ll have just enough time to tour the Acropolis, wander around the Plaka neighborhood (or join a walking tour), visit the Ancient Agora, and speed through one museum.

-Yes, this may seem a tad aggressive, but if you’re itching to get to the islands, you won’t regret rushing Athens...and a 10 day Greece itinerary doesn't leave much room to linger in Athens when you want to experience the Greek isles.
+Yes, this may seem a tad aggressive, but if you’re itching to get to the islands, you won’t regret rushing Athens.
+A 10 day Greece itinerary doesn't leave much room to linger in Athens when you want to experience the Greek Isles.

 A few notes on why I’m OK speeding through Athens